IQSS/dataverse/doc/sphinx-guides/source/developers/documentation.rst

 While PNGs in the git repo can be linked directly via URL, Sphinx-generated images do not need a manual step and might provide higher visual quality.
 Especially in terms of quality of content, generated images can be extendend and improved by a textbased and reviewable commit, without needing raw data or source files and no diff around.

+TODO: The above covers "how" but what about "when"?

 Cross References
 ----------------